STRML/react-router-component/docs/hash-routing.md

       }
     })

-Another use case for "hash" router is when you are not using a web server to prototype your application and everything is served directly from filesystem.
+Another use case for hash routers is when you are not using a web server to prototype your application and everything is served directly from filesystem.

 [History API]: https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history